Our financial control framework

-Our treasury investments are treated from an accounting perspective as ‘available-for-sale’ and are required to be ‘marked to market’ with gains and losses reflected through equity, not profit and loss.
+From an accounting perspective, treasury investments are treated as ‘available-for-sale’ and are required to be ‘marked to market’ with gains and losses reflected through equity not profit and loss.

 Our policy is to hold our investments to maturity, but they can be sold if necessary.
-Assuming no credit defaults, any ‘unrealised’ gains or losses caused by revaluations will not be realised.
+Assuming there aren’t any credit defaults, any ‘unrealised’ gains or losses caused by revaluations will not be realised.